Key takeaways:

 Student banking options once you arrive in Canada

 Once you arrive in Canada, you'll need access to everyday banking services.
 Luckily, there are all sorts of programs and packages designed to help you.
-For instance, the Scotiabank Scene+TM Student Bundle offers not only includes a student bank account, but also a Scotiabank Visa* credit card that lets you collect Scene+ points you can redeem for groceries, dining out, travel, and more.
+For instance, the Scotiabank Scene+TM Student Bundle offers not only includes a student bank account, but also a Scotiabank Visa* credit card that lets you collect Scene+ points you can redeem for groceries, dining out, travel, entertainment and more.
 Check out all the Scotiabank student products and get helpful advice on the Student Hub.

 Ready to get started?